walterlee7/vue-tutorial/README.md

-This is a Vue.js tutorial.
+This is a Vue.js tutorial that displays the usage of different Vue directives.